 VITAMIN C RECOMMENDATIONS FOR GUINEA PIGS

 Vitamin C deficiency, also known as Scurvy, is a common disease in our pet guinea pigs.
-The average guinea pig requires at least 10-30 mg of vitamin C every day.
-An unhealthy guinea pig may need 100-200 mg of vitamin C daily so increase the dose if you suspect your guinea pig is becoming sick.
+The average guinea pig requires 10-20 mg of vitamin C every day.
+An unhealthy guinea pig may need 100 mg of vitamin C daily so increase the dose if you suspect your guinea pig is becoming sick.

 Guinea pigs cannot synthesize their own vitamin C. Symptoms of vitamin C deficiency in guinea pigs include rough fur, loss of appetite, difficulty eating, diarrhea, problems with wounds healing, lameness, joint swelling, bruising, gastrointestinal stasis, bumblefoot, and increased susceptibility to bacterial infections (i.e. respiratory infections).
 Prolonged deficiency can affect skeletal and tooth development leading to brittle bones and dental problems.

 Many people try to satisfy a guinea pig's need for vitamin C feeding fresh fruits and vegetables.
-This can be done, but we need to make sure we’re picking fruits and veggies that have good vitamin C levels without excess sugar.
+This can be done, but we need to make sure we’re picking veggies that have good vitamin C levels without excess sugar and limiting fruit in the diet.
 For example, leafy greens provide quality vitamin C without as much sugar as a bell pepper.
 This is not to say that your piggie can’t have the higher sugar foods, they just need to be given sparingly to avoid making your guinea pig overweight or giving your guinea pig intestinal issues.

 Another consideration when using fresh fruits and veggies to supplement your guinea pig’s Vitamin C requirements, is the amount of Calcium in those fresh food items.
 We don’t want to consistently pick a high calcium food item, as this can predispose our piggies to bladder stones.